 Flexibility and security.
 SSPR enables enterprises to access the security and flexibility that a cloud platform provides.
 Administrators can change settings to accommodate new security requirements and roll these changes out to users without disrupting their sign-in.

 Robust auditing and usage tracking.
 An organization can ensure that the business systems remain secure while its users reset their own passwords.
 Robust audit logs include information of each step of the password reset process.
 These logs are available from an API and enable the user to import the data into a Security Incident and Event Monitoring (SIEM) system of choice.

-Azure Active Directory is licensed per-user meaning each user requires an appropriate license for the features they use.
+Microsoft Entra ID is licensed per-user meaning each user requires an appropriate license for the features they use.
 We recommend group-based licensing for SSPR.